Table of contents

 To be a good customer service professional, having a fundamental understanding of your company’s products/services is a prerequisite.

 That doesn’t mean you have to be a technical expert.
-But to be able to answer your customers’ questions well, it is important that you know how the product works, the various features it offers, have basic troubleshooting skills, amongst other things.
+But to be able to answer your customers’ questions well, it is important that you know how the product works, the various features it offers, and have basic troubleshooting skills for customer service queries, amongst other things.

 Understanding all of these things from a user’s perspective is even more important, as it helps you empathize more with their queries.